skylord73/acts_as_monitor/README.md

     @user.status_flag
     > :red

-You can query the status of youe model with:
+You can query the status of your model with:

     User.status_flag_equals(:red)   #=> Array of users with :red status